Simpit-team/KerbalSimpitRevamped/PROPOSED.md

 I could have one array for FromDevice events, and one for ToDevice events.

-### Events from port to game

-The FromDevice event handler array.
-A class adds its event handler to the index matching the packet ID.
-When any serial port receives that serial ID, it just dispatches the data to FromDevice[ID].

 ### Events from game to port

+The plugin maintains an array of events.
+An object that wants to send data to devices adds its event to this array by calling an Add function.

-The ToDevice event handler array.
-When a port receives a register/deregister packet, it adds its event handler to the appropriate ID in the ToDevice array.
-When a class wants to publish to that event, it calls a method in KerbalSimPit, which delegates to the appropriate ID in ToDevice.
+When a port receives a register/deregister packet, it adds/removes its event handler to the appropriate event in the array.

+In addition, the plugin maintains a rudimentary scheduler.
+An object can register a callback with this scheduler, and will receive an event when it is that object's turn to send data.
+This gives the plugin a way to attempt to space out data transmissions from objects that want to send data periodically.

 #### Periodic events from game